zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 * Owner-occupancy isn't necessary for renting either primary homes or ADUs, unless you live in San Diego County.
 * Existing structures converted to Companion Units aren't subject to water or sewer charges when it has the correct meter size.

+**Coastal Regulations**

+Single story ADUs or JADUs in the coastal overlay are exempt from zoning regulations as long as the height of the structure does not exceed 16 feet.
+Detached units must be approved for a Coast Development permit.
+In not appealable coastal zones, the process is now much easier than it was in the past.

 **Setbacks**

 Every structure must maintain a specific distance from a property line, curb or structure within a building.
 This is done for the purposes of environmental protection, privacy and public safety.
 For ADUs, San Diego allows encroachment of the side and rear yard setbacks.
-Only compliance with typical front yard setback is required.
-In the case of a two-story granny flat, it must be situated five feet from the rear and side lot lines.
+Only compliance with typical front yard setbacks is required.
 However, existing permitted garages are exempt from this requirement.

 **Parking**